DanielG/cabal-helper/README.md

-To solve this problem the cabal-helper library builds a small executable at runtime who's only purpose is to link against `lib:Cabal`, read the contents of `setup-config` and present the data there in a Cabal version independent format for consumption by the library.
+To solve this problem the cabal-helper library builds a small executable at runtime who's only purpose is to link against `lib:Cabal`, read the contents of `setup-config` and present the data there in a Cabal version independent format for consumption by the cabal-helper library.

 Recently some work was merged into cabal to have `Setup.hs` to do this natively (https://github.com/haskell/cabal/pull/5954), we're planning to